JensDll/tailwindcss-plugin-icons/README.md

 ## How to use

 1. Search the available icon sets at [Icônes](https://icones.js.org/collection/all?s=) or [Iconify](https://icon-sets.iconify.design/) and choose the icons your project needs.
-2. Install the icon sets with `npm install @iconify-json/[the-collection-you-want]`.
+2. Install the icons with `npm install @iconify-json/[the-collection-you-want]`.
-3. Configure the plugin in your `tailwind.config.js`:
+3. Configure the plugin in your `tailwind.config.js`, for example, [heroicons v1](https://v1.heroicons.com/):

 ```js
 const { Icons } = require('tailwindcss-plugin-icons')